Tauffer-Consulting/domino/docs/source/pages/domino_components_gui.rst

             <strong>Accept/Reject workspace invites</strong>
         </summary>
         <br>
+        When you are invited to a workspace, you will see the workspace invite in the workspaces page.
-        Accept or reject an invite to a workspace.
+        You can accept or reject an invite.
         <br>
         <img src="../_static/media/4_accept_invite.gif" style="margin-top: 20px;">
     </details>